The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 The wireless remote unit will allow you to be up to 100 feet or so away from your smoker so when preparing your cookout you’re not necessarily tied to standing by the barbecue smoker say if the weather’s bad or like me, you smoke all year round.

-I’ve tested a variety of remote BBQ thermometers and therefore the one that consistently comes out on top is that the Maverick ET732.
+I’ve tested a variety of remote BBQ thermometers and therefore the one that consistently comes out on top is the Maverick ET732.
 It’s a robust accurate device and is of great value for money.

 If I have one niggle it’s that the instructions are poor but who reads instructions these days?
 Five minutes playing around with it and you’ll get to grips with it.